Flea and Tick repellent for your pets:

 HINT- This deterrent also works for flies and other insects as well.
 Spray onto the pet’s dry coat, staying away from sensitive areas including eyes, nose, mouth, and genitals.
 When outdoors for an extended period, spray this solution on 2-3 times per day.
 Don’t add the eucalyptus oil for cats, it is great for horses, dogs, goats etc. This recipe below is tried and tested to.

-You can also use a cotton wool ball soaked in Eucalyptus oil and dab behind your pet’s ears, along their back and under there arms, this is a great deterrent.
+You can also use a cotton wool ball soaked in Eucalyptus oil and gently dab behind your pet’s ears, along their back and under there arms, and then groom, this is a great deterrent.

 Keeping your carpets parasite free.
 Make a simple flea repellent carpet powder by mixing 1 cup of cornstarch with 15 drops of eucalyptus oil and dust this powder all over the carpets, leave for 15 minutes and then vacuum.
 A parasite free home will help your dogs be safe from further reinfection of fleas.